Charles Lotton Art Glass Value: Signature, Form, Color, Surface and Condition

 When you prepare an appraisal packet—or list a piece for sale—include the following worksheets:

 • Floral complexity grid: Count the number of full roses, bud clusters, and leaf pairs.
-Multi Flora pieces with three rose groups and platinum veining have outperformed simpler two-flower vases by a category-dependent range at auction since 2023.
+Multi Flora pieces with three rose groups and platinum veining have outperformed simpler two-flower vases by a condition-specific range at auction since 2023.

 • Color fade notes: Describe the ground transition (e.g., “opal interior to cobalt exterior with cranberry mist”) so remote buyers can visualize saturation.